chrysaliswoon/httpserver-assessment/README.md

 ### Session

 ### HTTP Server
+This is the Main Web Server class.
+It makes a ServerSocket and waits for Client requests.
+When it gets a Client request, the Server makes a new Socket connection to that Client.
+The Server makes a PrintWriter (using the Socket's output stream) and sends a message to the client.

+**How it works**
+1. The Server application makes a ServerSocket, on a specific port.
+This starts the server application to listen for Client requests coming in from that port number.
+2. The Client then makes a Socket connection to the Server application using an IP address and TCP port.
+3. The Server makes a new Socket to communicate with this Client using an accept() method.
+   - The accept() method blocks (just sits there) while it's waiting for a Client Socket connection.
+   - When a Client finally tries to connect, the method returns a Socket (on a different part) that knows how to communicate with the client. (i.e. knows the Client's IP address and port number).
+   - The Socket is on a different port than the ServerSocket, so the ServerSocket can go back to waiting for other clients.

 - ServerSocket makes the server application "listen" for client requests on a specific port on the machine this code is running on
 ```java